SAVE THE DATE !

 Each year the GIC Water Symposium features presentations by innovative thinkers, policy makers and water experts, with information about new technologies, innovative water conservation methods and ideas that are being considered as the state’s water policy.

-Past and Present Speakers:
+Current and Past Speakers:

 • Kevin Boyer, PE, Stormwater Management Division, City of Raleigh, NC